 In January 2010, the FASB issued ASU 2010-6, an update that improves the requirements related to Fair Value Measurements and Disclosures Subtopic 820-10 of the FASB Accounting Standards Codification originally issued as FASB Statement 157.
-This update requires disclosures about transfers between Level 1, Level 2 and Level 3 assets and the disaggregated activity in the roll forward for level 3 Fair Value measurements.
-These new disclosures are effective for fiscal years beginning after December 15, 2010 and for interim periods within those fiscal years.
-We do not expect the adoption of ASU 2010-6 to have a material impact on our consolidated financial statements.
+This update requires enhanced disclosures about transfers between Level 1 and Level 2 assets and the disaggregated activity in the roll forward for level 3 Fair Value measurements.
+Except for the detailed Level 3 roll-forward disclosures, these new disclosures are effective for fiscal years beginning after December 15, 2009 and for interim periods within those fiscal years.
+The requirement to provide detailed disclosures about purchases, sales, issuances, and settlements in the roll-forward activity for Level 3 Fair Value measurements is effective for interim and annual reporting periods beginning after December 31, 2010.
+The Company does not expect the adoption of ASU 2010-6 to have a material impact on the Company's financial statements.